ucfn/i2p/data biography.md

 ### 4. What useful information does it contain?

-It contains ‘host¬_picture_url’ leading to hosts’ pictures, which support analysis of whether there is racial preference or discrimination when guests select hosts [2].
+It contains ‘host_picture_url’ leading to hosts’ pictures, which support analysis of whether there is racial preference or discrimination when guests select hosts [2].
 ‘Latitude’ and ‘longitude’ contain location of each listing.
 Airbnb location can be applied to analysis as both dependent variable [7] and independent variable [8].
 By categorizing ‘room_type’, ‘accommodates’, ‘bathrooms’ and ‘bedrooms’ as ‘Listing Characteristics’; ‘host_is_superhost’ and ‘host_total_listings_count’ as ’Host Characteristics’, together with ‘instant_bookable’, ‘amenities’, ‘number_of_reviews’, all the above can be used as independent variables to analyze their correlation with ‘price’ [8].
 ‘Description’ contains key words like ‘distance’, which can be detected with text mining [13] and applied to analysis of correlation between ‘distance to public transportation’ and ‘price’.

 ---